mgrover1/blog/about.md

 # About Me

-I work as an Atmospheric Data Scientist at Argonne National Laboratory, where I contribute to tools and infrastructure to enable open science.
+I work as a Senior Weather Software Engineer at Spire Global, where I contribute to tools and infrastructure to enable open science.

 ## What I do